The Mahabharata Research

 Arjuna meets his Preceptor (Arjuna enters the Shakata)

 Destorying the first line of defence of the Kaurava forces, Arjuna reaches the entrance of Shakatavyuha where his Preceptor the mighty Drona stands guard.
 Arjuna requested Drona for safe passage to accomplish his vow which he denied.
 So Arjuna launched a blistering attack on Drona.
-Drona cut the string of Gandiva but Arjuna attached a new string and shot 600 arrows in such a quick succession that Drona thought he had shot one.
-Then he released 700 arrows then one thousand and then two sets of ten thousand arrows which destroyed Drona’s accompanying army completely.
-As Drona just looked on, Arjuna destroyed the Kaurava army as is a tornado has struck them.
+Drona cut the string of Gandiva but Arjuna attached a new string and started annihilating Drona's accompanying Army while keeping Drona busy (As per the verses in the epic: Drona cut the string of Gandiva but Arjuna attached a new string and shot 600 arrows in such a quick succession that Drona thought he had shot one.
+Then he released 700 arrows then one thousand and then two sets of ten thousand arrows which destroyed Drona’s accompanying army completely).
+As Drona just looked on, Arjuna destroyed the Kaurava army as if a tornado has struck them.
 Drona with his own shower of arrows covered Arjuna and Krishna thereby wounding both of them.
 Instead of wasting time with Drona, Krishna advised Arjuna to circumnavigate Drona and continue deeper into the Kaurava army.
 As they moved away, Drona shouted " Where do you go Arjuna.
 Is it not true that you never stop until your foe is vanquished', Arjuna, turning around, kept firing at Drona all the while shouting "You are my Preceptor and not my foe.
 And there's no one who could vanquish you".
 Thus, Arjuna and his two wheel protectors Yudhamanyu and Uttamaujas enters the Shakata vyuha.

 Arjuna reaches the Padmavyuha